lidofinance/lido-dao/README.md

 During script execution, the following will be installed:

 * Deposit Contract instance
-* each Aragon App instance (contracts: DePool, DePoolOracle and StETH )
+* each Aragon App instance (contracts: DePool, StakingProvidersRegistry, DePoolOracle, and StETH)
-* Aragon PM for 'depoolspm.eth'
+* Aragon PM for `depoolspm.eth`
 * DePool DAO template
 * and finally, DePool DAO will be deployed

-To start only ETH1 part use:
+To start only the ETH1 part, use:

 ```bash
 ./startup.sh -1